rmbayer/iaa_2020/session_01/README.md

 [Google Slides](https://docs.google.com/presentation/d/1CC03MXct8pW9DblZ4i7sICcYlbXg81xgyB1DLtDh_ig/edit?usp=sharing)

-## Demo: Hortonworks Data Platform

-For this demo, I am using [Cloudbreak](https://docs.hortonworks.com/HDPDocuments/Cloudbreak/Cloudbreak-2.7.2/index.html) to provision and deploy [Hortonworks HDP](https://docs.hortonworks.com) (Apache tech stack) across a set of [Google Cloud](https://cloud.google.com/) servers.

-For single-machine, quick prototyping, you could also use the [Hortonworks Sandbox](https://hortonworks.com/products/sandbox/), which is available as VMWare, VirtualBox, or a Docker container.

-Login to Cloudbreak (based on external IP of Cloudbreak VM instance):
-user_email: ```admin@cloudbreak.com```
-password: ```cloudbreak123```

 ## Demo: Google Cloud Dataproc

 The second demo will demonstrate how to quickly deploy a Hadoop cluster using Google Cloud (specifically Google Dataproc).
 The cluster should spin up in ~2 minutes, and includes serives such as HDFS, Hive, Spark, and others.